ISC-HEI/isc-hei-report/fonts/README.md

 ## Installing fonts

 This report template uses several fonts packaged in this repository.
-To the install the fonts in a Linux environment, simply type
+To the install the fonts in a Linux environment, simply type:

 ```bash
 source install_fonts.sh